Consumer Medicine Information

 Before you take it

 When you must not take it

-- your doctor has told you that you have severe heart or blood vessel disease affecting the circulation in your brain or limbs
+- have or if your doctor has told you that you have severe heart or blood vessel disease affecting the circulation in your brain or limbs

 Your doctor will decide if your condition is too severe to take this medicine.

-- you are undergoing cardiac surgery called coronary artery bypass graft (CABG)
+- are undergoing cardiac surgery called coronary artery bypass graft (CABG)

 Many medicines used to treat headache, period pain and other aches and pains contain aspirin or an NSAID.

 If you are allergic to aspirin, NSAIDs, or other Coxib medicines and take Celexi, these symptoms may be severe.